Naani: Plot

-Naani lives as an eight-year-old boy during the day and as a twenty eight-year man (Vichu) at night.
+Naani lives as an eight-year-old boy during the day and as a twenty-eight-year-old man (Vijay aka Vichu) at night.
 Priya expresses her love, but Vichu tells her to love a man suitable for her age.
 The scientist tells Vichu to accept Priya.
 Priya asks him to accompany her to a matinee.
 Young boy Naani cannot appear.
 He sees Priya angrily waiting for Vichu at the theatre while going home with his mother.
-Naani's mother befriends Priya and Priya comes to like Naani.
+Naani's mother befriends Priya, and Priya comes to like Naani.
 Priya gets angry at Vichu's absence.
 She finally decides to marry Vichu.
 Raj kidnaps him on the wedding day, but then Vichu becomes Naani.
 The kidnappers release him.
 Naani becomes Vichu and marries Priya that evening.
-(Hindu marriages usually take place at Night).
 Vichu knows nothing about marital life.

 Naani somehow manages his mother by disappearing at night.
-Priya needs a child so she intentionally shows her skin to Vichu, who responds.
+Priya needs a child, so she intentionally shows her skin to Vichu, who responds, and they have sex.
 Priya becomes pregnant.
 Vichu once meets his mother and understands the difficulties of pregnancy for a woman.
 Naani's child friend demands to play with him, but Naani's schedule is too complicated.
-Naani slaps his friend and to make him angry and reveals the truth to Priya.
+Naani slaps his friend to make him angry and reveals the truth to Priya.
 Priya is shocked to hear that she is bearing the child of a child.

 Priya argues with Vichu for marrying her and making her pregnant, but Vichu blames her arrogance for involving him.
 Naani turns into Vichu in front of her, shocking Priya.
 Vichu reveals that he loves her.
-Priya now goes into labour and Vichu takes her to hospital.
-On the way Vichu is stopped by Raj's men seeking revenge.
+Priya now goes into labour, and Vichu takes her to the hospital.
+On the way, Vichu is stopped by Raj's men seeking revenge.
 Vichu overcomes them.
-Everybody learns the truth about Naani and Priya.
+Everybody learns the truth about Naani and Priya as she gives birth to their son.

 Twenty years pass.
 Naani reaches twenty-eight.
 He lives with Priya as her husband.
 He goes inside his room as Naani and comes out as a forty-eight-year-old Vichu, father of a twenty-year-old son.

 Cast

 Production

-After the success of Kushi (2001), Surya began pre-production work on a third story titled Naani.
+After the success of Kushi (2000) and its Telugu version Kushi (2001), Suryah began pre-production work on a third story titled New (2004).
+During the process, he felt that making the story into a bilingual film with a Telugu version would help the film's finances and that Mahesh Babu was a perfect fit for the main role.
+Hence, production began for the Telugu version, Naani, as well.